 Employment opportunities for women are much greater than they were in the past.
 Women work in all sectors of the economy, and there are now more women in high-level positions than ever before, including senior mangers in traditionally male-dominated occupations.
 Alongside this, men now work in more varied jobs than they did in the past.

-It is now longer expected that women should stay at home and not work.
-Women often continue to work after having children.
+It is no longer expected that women should stay at home and not work.
 Women often continue to work after having children.
 In many families today, both partners work and both share responsibility for childcare and household chores.

 Check that you understand

 The UK is historically a Christian country.
-In the 2009 Citizenship Survey, 70% of people identified themselves as Christian.
-Much smaller proportions identified themselves as Muslim (4%), Hindu (2%), Sikh (1%), Jewish or Buddhist (both less than 0.5%), and 2% of people followed another religion.
+In the 2011 Census, 59% of people identified themselves as Christian.
+Much smaller proportions identified themselves as Muslim (4.8%), Hindu (1.5%), Sikh (0.8%) and Jewish or Buddhist (both less than 0.5%).
 There are religious buildings for other religions all over the UK.
 This includes Islamic mosques, Hindu temples, Jewish synagogues, Sikh gurdwaras and Buddhist temples.
 However, everyone has the legal right to choose their religion, or to choose not to practise a religion.
-In the Citizenship Survey, 21% of people said that they had no religion.
+In the 2011 census, 25% of people said that they had no religion.

 In England, there is a constitutional link between Church and state.
 The official Church of the state is the Church of England (called the Anglican Church in other countries and the Episcopal Church in Scotland and the United States).
 It is a Protestant Church and has existed since the Reformation in the 1530s.